Quinten/sirup.js/README.md

 # sirupjs

-A small library that only implements those features of jQuery you need to build simple css transition slide shows.
+A small library that only implements those features of jQuery you need to build simple css transition slideshows.

 The idea is inspired by the article [Getting over jQuery](http://ponyfoo.com/articles/getting-over-jquery) by [Nicolas Bevacqua](https://github.com/bevacqua)

-## Already implemented
+## the set of features are

-get : get the set of matched elements
+get : get the set or nodeList of matched elements

+each : loop over elements

 ready : check if the dom is ready